VirtualAlllocEx/C2-Traffic-Redirection/README.md

 # C2-Traffic Redirection
-Because we want to avoid to use our external IP-Adress for C2-traffic redirection, we can use different typ of techniques to redirect the C2 traffic from a redirector (aws, azure etc.) to our (internal) C2 server.
+Because we dont't want to use (directly) our external IP-adress for C2-server listeners, we can use redirector instances in aws, azure etc. to redirect the C2-traffic to our (internal) C2-server.
+There are several different commands which can be used in a linux redirector to redirect traffic:
+- socat
+- iptables